Protect Your Plants Throughout Winter

 December 27, 2023

-winter flowersIt may be a warmer winter, but even a mild winter means you need to consider the toll it will take on your plants.
-Some plants actually need the dormancy of winter and cold temperatures to stay healthy and grow back strong in the Spring.
-As a gardener, there are many things you can do to help encourage healthy growth, even in the winter months.
+winter plantsIt may have arrived late, but winter has come.
+Whether it is a mild winter or a sub-zero winter, there is no reason for your plants to die.
+Some plants need the dormancy of winter and cold temperatures to stay healthy and grow back strong in the Spring.
+As a gardener, there are many things you can do to help encourage healthy growth, no matter how warm or cold the winter is.

-While some plants are made to thrive under the snow (such as tulips, hyacinth, narcissus, or iris that you planted in the fall), others require a bit more care.
+While some plants are made to thrive under the snow (such as tulips, hyacinth, narcissus, or iris that you planted in the fall), others require a bit more care

 Most people who live in zones 2 – 6 (or even 7) have to consider how they will keep their plants alive during the winter months (see image below for your zone).
 It may sound surprising, but you don’t have to build a greenhouse to be a year-round gardener!